-National Museum at New Delhi is where I learned a bit about Art History and Ancient Indian Art forms.
+National Museum, New Delhi is where I learned a bit about Art History and Ancient Indian Art forms.
 It is a treasure trove for anyone who appreciates art.
 Going through its galleries and collections is like engaging in a treasure hunt.
-When I was in Gurgaon, I used to regularly visit National Museum, mostly to refer its library.
-After many years, I spent a day at National Museum.
-If I had the luxury of time, I could have spent few more days, admiring the masterpieces in its displays.
+When I was in Gurgaon, I used to regularly visit the National Museum, New Delhi, mostly to refer its library.
+After many years, I spent a day at the National Museum.
+If I had the luxury of time, I could have spent a few more days, admiring the masterpieces in its displays.

-10 Must See Artifacts in National Museum, Delhi
+10 Must See Artifacts in National Museum, New Delhi

-Bringing you the 10 artifacts that you must see when you visit National Museum in Delhi.
+Bringing you the 10 artifacts that you must see when you visit National Museum, New Delhi.
 I hope this post will inspire some of you to visit this museum.

 Interestingly, National Museum building was a part of New Delhi Master Plan and one of the few buildings, that was indeed designed to be a museum.

 Who has not read about the famous dancing girl of Harappa?
 National Museum, New Delhi is where you can see her.
 She stands calmly on a fiber platform – just as we have seen her in innumerable pictures of hers.
 However, you would be surprised to see how small she is – just about 4 inches in height.
 I expected her to be at least thrice that size.
 You have to bend yourself to have her at the eye level and then look for the familiar features – that posture, that hand on the hip, that bun on the head and that arm-full of bangles.

 Dancing girl of Harappa is made of Bronze using the lost wax method.
 There are two bronze images that were found from Mohenjo-Daro and the other one is on display at Karachi Museum in Pakistan.

 While you are at Indus Valley civilization gallery – look for the various Harappan seals – they would also look smaller to you.
 However, do not miss the animal figurines and the script written on them.